vdohare/okta-developer-docs/packages/@okta/vuepress-site/guides/sign-into-spa/section07/react/login-redirect.md

+The `Auth` object is provided on the component's props via the `withAuth` Higher Order Component (HOC).
-You can show/hide the correct button by using the `auth.isAuthenticated()` method.
-In this example,`props.auth` has been provided via the `withAuth` HOC.
+You can show/hide the correct button by checking the value returned from the `auth.isAuthenticated()` method.

 ```javascript